Skip to main content

 Costs reduce your net recovery.
 Sometimes accepting a settlement that avoids significant litigation costs is better than trial risk.

-Free consultation to discuss your case.
+Free intake review to discuss your case.

 Related Resources